-The next time you need to find a COVID-19 testing center or vaccine site in New Jersey, the best tool for the job may come from the mind of one of Stevens’ own.
+As New Jersey residents continue to obtain COVID-19 tests and schedule vaccine appointments, the best tool for the job may come from the mind of one of Stevens’ own.
 Maor Mashiach, a sophomore in the Department of Computer Science at Stevens Institute of Technology, spent his winter break building the NJ Vaccine Locator, a website that offers New Jersey residents a smooth interface to quickly and easily find the nearest COVID-19 testing or vaccination site.

 A serious problem